 - Where a passenger disembarks at one point and re-embarks at a subsequent point en route, the points count as a single stopover.

-- oneworld member airlines offering Circle Pacific fares include American Airlines, British Airways, Cathay Pacific, Japan Airlines, LAN, Malyasia Airlines and Qantas and their affiliates.
+- oneworld member airlines offering Circle Pacific fares include American Airlines, British Airways, Cathay Pacific, Japan Airlines, LAN, Malyasia Airlines, Qatar Airways, Qantas, Royal Jordanian, SriLankan Airlines and TAM and their affiliates.

 - For changes or cancellations prior to the commencement of your journey, please contact the member airline that issued your e-ticket.
 If you need to make changes to your itinerary during your journey, please contact the member airline you are flying with on your next segment.
 Changes to your first international flight are not permitted less than seven days prior to the date of the first ticketed flight.
 Please note that change fees and/or service fees may apply to any itinerary change or cancellation.

 - Class of travel restrictions apply.
 Some programmes exclude earning in economy class.
 Check with your programme for details.
 Each oneworld alliance airline reserves the right to change its frequent flyer programme rules, regulations, travel awards and special offers, and to end its frequent flyer programme in accordance with its relevant frequent flyer programme rules.
 Miles/points may be earned only on purchased, published fares.